realworldocaml/book/book/concurrent-programming/README.md

 ----------------------

-"Concurrent computing is a form of computing in which several computations are executed during overlapping time periods—concurrently—instead of sequentially.
-This is a property of a system—this may be an individual program, a computer, or a network—and there is a separate execution point or \"thread of control\" for each computation.
-A concurrent system is one where a computation can advance without waiting for all other computations to complete."
+"Concurrent computing is a form of computing in which several computations are executed concurrently—during overlapping time periods—instead of sequentially—with one completing before the next starts.
+This is a property of a system—whether a program, computer, or a network—where there is a separate execution point or
+\"thread of control\" for each process.
+A concurrent system is one where a computation can advance without waiting for all other computations to complete.
+Concurrent computing is a form of modular programming.
+In its paradigm an overall computation is factored into subcomputations that may be executed concurrently.
+Pioneers in the field of concurrent computing include Edsger Dijkstra, Per Brinch Hansen, and C.A.R.
+Hoare."

 ocaml
 -----